 You can enjoy performances from Gnawa musicians and even throw a few dance steps of your own if you feel like it.
 The Café is also a great place to learn a bit about Moroccan culture as they offer stories about their culture in English.

 Le Comptoir Darna

-You can enjoy a cocktail at their lounge while you watch belly dancing, live music and awesome performances.
-They have live performances from the traditional orchestra band of Comptoir Darna and dance group Gnaoua every evening.
+You can enjoy a cocktail at their lounge while you watch belly dancing, live music, and awesome performances.
+They have live performances from the traditional orchestra band of Comptoir Darna and the dance group Gnaoua every evening.

 Let us help you find things to do in Marrakech at night

 Marrakech is fun during the day.
 But if you have not experienced its nightlife, then you’ve only scratched the surface of it.